tmbrbr/resume/README.md

 **Postdoctoral Researcher** @ [University of Freiburg](https://uni-freiburg.de/) *(Nov 2010 - Dec 2012)*
  * Analysed the first particle collision data from the ATLAS experiment at CERN to search for new Supersymmetric particles beyond the current Standard Model.
- * In parallel I engaged in Research and Development activities for the next generation of silicon-based particle detectors, including novel radiation detection systems.
+ * Engaged in Research and Development activities for the next generation of silicon-based particle detectors, including novel radiation detection systems.

 ## Open Source Projects
  * **Lead developer and maintainer** of [Project Foxhound](https://github.com/SAP/project-foxhound), an instrumented fork of the Firefox browser for security testing (Listen to the [podcast](https://podcast.opensap.info/open-source-way/2023/10/25/project-foxhound-hunting-cross-site-scripting-on-the-web/)!).